UNC-Libraries/chompb/README.md

 ### Running tests
 The tests can be run in intellij or from the command line with `mvn test` or `mvn verify`.

-A few of the tests depend on Redis to be running externally.
-The preferred way to run Redis is to use the docker-compose file in the box-c project, see the readme in box-c for instructions.
-After building it the first time, you can start the Redis container directly in Docker Desktop.
+A few of the tests depend on Activemq to be running externally.
+The preferred way to run Activemq is to use the docker-compose file in the box-c project, see the readme in box-c for instructions.
+After building it the first time, you can start the Activemq container directly in Docker Desktop.

 ### Deploying
 In order to deploy the project to a server or the development VM, see the `deploy_migration_util.rb` command from the `boxc-ansible` project.
 You can deploy uncommitted changes to the utility by providing the `-p` option.
 For example, `./deploy_migration_util.rb dev -p /path/to/cdm-to-boxc-migration-util` would build and deploy the current state of the migration util located at the provided path.